quic/aimet/Docs/user_guide/greedy_compression_ratio_selection.rst

 - The original model
 - An evaluation function that produces a single performance number
 - A target compression ratio
-- A pruning method (channel pruning, SSVD, or other)
+- A pruning method (channel pruning, spatial SVD, or other)

 The following figures provide a high-level overview.
 Details of each step follow.